REINDUSTRIALIZE MOVEMENT

 “Building something is not easy; it is both strategic and physically demanding.
 While there is no "easy way" to create, there is an experienced approach, efficient strategy, a more affordable solution, and ways to streamline the process, but not without first establishing the groundwork.”

-“On large white walls, we used to create 1:1 scale blueprints of vehicles by taping them onto an industrial-sized polyester film placed over a paper grid consisting of 100mm x 100mm sections with indications of a ground line, passengers, wheel diameter, ergonomic guidelines, basic regulatory requirements and a competitive analysis data sheet.
-Then, we used solid metal pointing apparatuses to physically transfer the X, Y, and Z coordinates of the blueprints onto a vehicle buck, often constructed with wood, foam, and pliable materials all glued together.
-We would then endlessly sculpt this buck, transferring the new coordinates into the computer for analysis, checking for cost, compliance, and manufacturability, revising the blueprint, and then transferring it back onto the vehicle buck.
-This was necessary because an automobile factory is equipped with machines that read data.
-After losing count of how many times this cycle repeated and the process becoming part of muscle memory, I could envision the comments of consumers, company’s sales agenda, and the end product – in terms of mass and shape, functionality, material and finish, and assembly – leading me to think it would be more efficient to just build the entire car in the computer.
-However, without the manual labor experience, it would be impossible to understand and execute with authenticity and quality.”
+“On large white walls, we used to create 1:1 scale blueprints of vehicles.
+Replacing pencil with tape, we drew on industrial-sized polyester film placed over a paper grid consisting of 100mm x 100mm sections with indications of a ground line, passengers, wheel diameter, ergonomic guidelines, basic regulatory requirements and a competitive analysis data sheet.
+We then used solid metal pointing apparatuses to manually transfer the X, Y, and Z coordinates from the blueprints onto a vehicle buck, typically constructed from wood, foam, and pliable materials glued together.
+This buck was endlessly sculpted, with the updated coordinates scanned into the computer for analysis to check for cost, compliance, and manufacturability.
+Ultimately, the final product of this manual labor was data, as automobile factories are equipped with machines that manufacture data.
+After countless repetitions of this cycle, with the process becoming part of muscle memory, I began to envision the the final product and product-market fit potential—considering material science, functionality, and assembly.
+This led me to think it would be more efficient to build the entire car digitally.
+However, without the hands-on manual labor experience, it would be impossible to design and execute with true authenticity and quality.”

 Photo: Alpha Motor Corporation (Alpha) Irvine, CA Headquarters.
 Alpha is leading in digital manufacturing through innovative modular vehicle technology, streamlining the production process for electric vehicles.
 By leveraging advanced digital tools and technologies, Alpha is able to enhance manufacturing efficiency and scalability, ensuring high-quality and sustainable vehicle production.
 This approach not only accelerates the adoption of electric vehicles but also positions Alpha as a pioneer in the digital transformation of automotive manufacturing.

 “In 2003, I started my professional career in the automotive industry, designing and engineering vehicles.
 Before that, I entered the world of industrial design in 2001, where digital development consisted of a heavy cube called a monitor and an even larger rectangular mini-fridge-like device called a Silicon Graphics computer.
 Between 2001 and 2003, there was a tremendous upgrade in computer processing speed to conduct industrial product development.
 Although factories had integrated robotics since the 1960s and product development software existed from the 1980s—highlighted by an automotive executive in 1989 who said the digitalization of vehicle development enables “20 people to complete the work of 200”—from 2003 to 2005, the automotive industry further embraced the transition from manual to digital vehicle development.
 In 2007, there was an urgent need to reduce costs and increase efficiency.
 From 2007 onward, people became more creative with digital tools and pushed the boundaries of computer processing to create new possibilities.
 I know this because I sat down with leading companies in product development software to demonstrate the glitches in their software, which were not serious errors but a result of using the tools in ways they were not originally designed for to get the job done faster.
 I believe sustainability in transportation goes beyond achieving energy independence from fossil fuels and includes reducing the carbon footprint of industrialization—a more efficient process.
 Now, 3D printing is widely accessible, accelerating the validation process and creating significant savings in resources and time.
 I am excited for people to own one of our 3D-printed WOLF trucks because it represents automotive tradition and the manual labor that inspired us to innovate more efficient solutions to create better cars for people—to Move Humanity.
-Digital development is an industry standard, and digitalization will continue to be a driving force behind vehicle manufacturing.”
+While digital development has become the industry standard and will continue to drive advancements in vehicle manufacturing, the true differentiation lies with the operators behind the technology.
+Those with traditional craftsmanship experience bring a bird’s-eye view, bridging the gap between manual discipline and digital innovation.
+Meanwhile, those born into the digital age can unlock new possibilities by leveraging the full potential of modern technology.
+Together, this balance of tradition and innovation will shape the future of vehicle manufacturing.”

 “Digitalization of vehicle manufacturing brings together various groups of the entire automotive value chain, which is what we call at Alpha 'The New Vehicle Assembly Line' and 'Next Generation Vehicle Manufacturing.'
 At Alpha, the new industrial revolution begins with people, which makes our development unique—we remain committed to establishing a consensus among consumers.
 Consumers contemplating their first or next vehicle purchase inspire our development, and we are committed to creating the kind of electric vehicles that people across all generations have always wanted.
 This is our way of achieving product-market fit excellence.”